-Green: Use a few drops of ChlorOxygen by Herbs, etc. You can use this straight as it is a powerful concentrated dye by itself.
-Or you can dilute it like I did, adding 3 dropper fulls of ChlorOxygen to 1/4 cup water, stirring together in a small pitcher, and adding to my ice cube tray.
+Green: Use a few drops of ChlorOxygen by Herbs, etc. Becareful if you use it straight, as it is a powerful concentrated dye by itself.
+For better control I diluted 3 dropper fulls of ChlorOxygen in 1/4 cup water in a small pitcher.
+This is your green concentrate.
+Stored any leftover in an ice cube tray.

 Yellow: In a small saucepan, stir 1 teaspoon turmeric powder into 1/3 cup water.
 Bring to a boil, turn down and simmer 3 minutes.
 Strain with a fine strainer into a small pitcher.
 When it cools, pour into your ice cube tray.
 Add the liquid bit by bit to your food until you reach your desired shade of yellow.

 Orange: In a small blender, liquefy 1/4 cup dry goji berries in 1/3 cup water.
-This may take a minute or two, so have patience.
+This may take a minute or two, as the berries are dry, so have patience.
 Strain with a fine strainer into a small pitcher.
 You may need to stir the bottom of the strainer with a teaspoon.
 Pour the liquid into your ice cube tray.
 Add this liquid bit by bit to your food until you reach your desired shade of orange.

 Pink: In a small blender or food processor, add 1 diced beet and 1/3 cup water to cover.
 Blend until as liquefied as possible.
 In a small saucepan, bring the beet puree to a boil, and turn down the heat to simmer for 3 minutes.
 Strain with a medium strainer into a small pitcher.
 When it cools, pour into your ice cube tray.
 Add the liquid bit by bit to your food until you reach your desired shade of pink.

 Red: Start with the above pink beet liquid.
-Add goji liquid a dropper at a time until your desired brilliant red color is achieved.
+Add the above goji liquid a dropper at a time until your desired brilliant red color is achieved.

 Lavender: In a food processor, add 1/2 red cabbage coarsely chopped and 3/4 cups water.
 Process until it is fine mush.
 In a saucepan, bring the mixture to a boil, turn down the heat and simmer 5 minutes.
 Then strain with a medium gauge strainer into another pan.
 Pour that liquid into your small pitcher.
 Pour half of it into your ice cube trays for lavender color.
 Use the remaining half for blue.
 (Save your red cabbage mush, it’s yummy sautéed with coconut oil and garlic.)